awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-install.md

 Install the following prerequisites before you install the AWS Encryption CLI,

 **Python**
-Python 3\.5 or later is required by the AWS Encryption CLI versions 4\.0\.*x* and later\.
-Python is included in most Linux and macOS installations, although you might need to upgrade to one of the required versions\.
-However, you have to install Python on Windows, if it is not already installed\.
-To download Python, see [Python downloads](https://www.python.org/downloads/)\.
+Python 3\.6 or later is required by the AWS Encryption CLI versions 4\.1\.0 and later\.
-Earlier versions of the AWS Encryption CLI support Python 2\.7 and 3\.4, but we recommend that you use the latest version of the AWS Encryption CLI\.
+Earlier versions of the AWS Encryption CLI support Python 2\.7 and 3\.4 and later, but we recommend that you use the latest version of the AWS Encryption CLI\.
+Python is included in most Linux and macOS installations, but you need to upgrade to Python 3\.6 or later\.
+We recommend that you use the latest version of Python\.
+On Windows, you have to install Python; it is not installed by default\.
+To download and install Python, see [Python downloads](https://www.python.org/downloads/)\.
 To determine whether Python is installed, at the command line, type the following\.

 ```